 More than 700 individuals have completed this program and 90 percent of those who start the program finish it.
 You may use your GI Bill to cover the program’s cost or apply for available scholarships.

-CompTIA offers its IT apprenticeship programs to different sectors, available for employees, apprentices, or educators and training providers.
-The program is a combination of classroom education and hands-on training for different information technology skills.
-Moreover, you will earn a CompTIA certification, which is well-known in the IT industry.
+CompTIA offers its IT apprenticeship programs for employers, educators, and training providers.
+Its programs are a combination of classroom education and hands-on training for different information technology skills.
+Moreover, you will earn certification from CompTIA, which is responsible for some of the best IT certifications in the industry.

 Other than a direct apprenticeship program, there are also other apprenticeship options at CompTIA.
 If you represent a business, you can select an option to upskill your entire workforce.
 The other option is for training providers and educators who want to receive certification to qualify to teach IT as a profession.

-IBM is a leading tech company that offers an apprenticeship program for software engineers and software developers.
+IBM is a leading tech company that offers an apprenticeship program for software engineers and software developers without a four-year degree.
 You will learn coding and design in the context of a real-world work environment.
-This is a rigorous IT apprenticeship that hopes to strengthen your ability to provide tech solutions in a variety of roles.
+This is a rigorous IT apprenticeship that will strengthen your ability to provide tech solutions in a variety of roles.

 This is a 12-month apprenticeship program and is recognized by the US Department of Labor.
-Like other apprenticeships, your day-to-day life is filled with learning sessions and on-the-job training to develop your skills.
+Like other apprenticeships, your day-to-day life will be filled with learning sessions and on-the-job training to develop your skills.
 Once you complete the program, you will receive a certification that is nationally recognized.

-Microsoft offers an IT apprenticeship program called the Microsoft Leap Apprenticeship Program, which offers intensive training to help make you an expert in the tech industry.
+The Microsoft Leap Apprenticeship Program offers intensive training to help make you an expert in the tech industry.
 The program runs for 16 weeks and focuses on digital engineering projects.
 These projects are typically connected to Microsoft products like Azure, Office 365, Bing, and Xbox.

-The target of this apprenticeship program is candidates who have extensive professional experience, especially those interested in Microsoft products.
+The target of these IT apprenticeship jobs are candidates who have extensive professional experience, especially those interested in Microsoft products.
 You need to select your pathway before applying to the program.
 Some of the pathways include Business Program Manager, Cybersecurity Engineer, Data Analyst, Software Engineer, or User Experience Design.